pettarderad/FORMATIONS/README.md

 # FORMATIONS

+[The README sheet inside the workbook is much easier to read, and contains the same information as this text]

 - OVERVIEW

 This workbook allows you to create, edit and compare different hockey formations, including special teams like powerplay (PP) and boxplay (BP).